microsoft/pai/examples/serving/README.md

 -->

-# Model Serving on PAI
+# Model Serving on OpenPAI

-This guide introduces how to run model serving workload on PAI.
+This guide introduces how to run model serving job on OpenPAI.
 Serving system for machine learning models is designed for production environments, which makes it easy to deploy new algorithms and experiments to users.
 The following contents show some basic model serving examples, other customized serving code can be run similarly.